danilat/scorecards/README.md

 ## Dependencies

-Now we are starting to work with real persistence using PostgreSQL, you can use the configured in the docker-compose.yml running `docker-compose start`
+Now we are starting to work with real persistence using PostgreSQL, you can use the configured in the docker-compose.yml running:

+`docker-compose up -d db`

 ### Run the tests

 `mvn flyway:migrate`

 `mvn clean test`

 ### Run the app